 “Tree” means a woody perennial plant, typically having a single stem or trunk growing to a considerable height and bearing lateral branches at some distance from the ground.

-“Tree Caliper” means the diameter of the trunk of a young tree, measured six (6) inches from the soil line.
-For young trees whose caliper exceeds four (4) inches, the measurement is taken twelve (12) inches above the soil line.

 “Tree removal” means to kill or to cause irreparable damage that leads to the decline and/or death of a tree.
 This includes, but is not limited to, excessive pruning, application of substances that are toxic to the tree, over-mulching or improper mulching, and improper grading and/or soil compaction within the critical root radius around the base of the tree that leads to the decline and/or death of a tree.
 Removal does not include responsible pruning and maintenance of a tree, or the application of treatments intended to manage invasive species.

 SECTION III.
 Regulated Activities:

-[Application review and approval can be conducted along with existing business practices and permit application review such as, but not limited to, site plan approvals, building permit approvals, planning board application approval, etc. A separate application process is not required, but the Department has included sample language below for municipalities that prefer to do so.]

-Optional Application Process:

-Any person planning to remove a street tree, as defined as Tree removal, with DBH of 2.5” or more or any non-street tree with DBH of 6” or more on their property shall submit a Tree Removal Application to [Municipal Officials].
-No tree shall be removed until municipal officials have reviewed and approved the removal.
-[For larger scale clearing projects, municipalities may choose to require a tree survey be submitted as part of the application to determine number, sizes, and exemptions of trees for the assessment of fees]

-[The municipality may choose to impose application fees.
-If so, the following language may be used, with revisions as deemed appropriate.]

-[Optional for municipalities: Applicants will be subject to an application fee as per the Table below.]

-Tree Replacement Requirements
+A. Tree Replacement Requirements

-Any person who removes one or more street tree(s) with a DBH of 2.5” or more, unless exempt under Section IV, shall be subject to the requirements of the Tree Replacement Requirements Table below.
+Land use applications for a Grading Plan, Preliminary Major Subdivision, Minor Site Plan or Preliminary Major Site Plan shall include a tree location plan in areas of disturbance.
+The plan should include the number of trees to be removed and a planting plan with the required tree replacement.

-Any person, who removes one or more tree(s), as defined as Tree removal, with a DBH of 6” or more per acre, unless otherwise detailed under Section IV, shall be subject to the requirements of the Tree Replacement Requirements Table.
+Any person, who removes ten or more tree(s), as defined as tree removal, with a DBH of 8” or more per acre, unless exempt under Section IV, shall be subject to the requirements of the Tree Replacement Requirements Table.

-The species type and diversity of replacement trees shall be in accordance with Appendix A (insert municipality provided tree list as Appendix A of this ordinance).
-[The municipality shall provide a list of approved trees that are acceptable to be planted as replacement trees, or at a minimum develop a list of trees that shall not be used as replacement trees.
-This list will be included as “Appendix A”.
-It is permissible for a municipality to include a procedure for approval of a tree not on the approved list.
-The list shall also contain approved planting times/seasons and proper planting standard procedures or a reference to available literature containing this information.]
+An application or permit is not required for the removal or cutting of trees.

+The species type and diversity of replacement trees shall be in accordance with Appendix A.

 Replacement tree(s) shall:

-Be replaced in kind with a tree that has an equal or greater DBH than tree removed or meet the Tree Replacement Criteria in the table below;
+Be replaced in kind with a tree that meets the Tree Replacement Criteria in the table below;

 Be planted within twelve (12) months of the date of removal of the original tree(s) or at an alternative date specified by the municipality;